Lenín Moreno: Actions taken during the COVID-19 pandemic

-Once the World Health Organization (WHO) declared the global pandemic of COVID-19 on 11 March 2020, the Ecuadorian government declared a health emergency throughout the country to prevent the spread of infections.
-In this way, they implemented various preventive measures, including home isolation for travelers arriving from countries with a higher number of reported cases, increased control measures, restrictions on mass events, strengthening of biosafety measures for healthcare personnel, the use of technological platforms for telemedicine, online education, and telecommuting, and the prohibition of the export of masks, soaps, and disinfectant gels.
-Subsequently, on March 16, a state of emergency was decreed with the purpose of containing the transmission of the coronavirus (COVID-19), a situation that persisted until September.
+When the World Health Organization (WHO) declared the global pandemic of COVID-19 on 11 March 2020, the Ecuadorian government declared a health emergency throughout the country.
+Preventive measures included home isolation for travelers arriving from countries with a higher number of reported cases, increased control measures, restrictions on mass events, strengthening of biosafety measures for healthcare personnel, the use of technological platforms for telemedicine, online education, and telecommuting, and a prohibition on the export of masks, soaps, and disinfectant gels.
+Subsequently, on 16 March, a state of emergency was decreed with the purpose of containing the transmission of the coronavirus (COVID-19), a situation that persisted until September.

 Health crisis during the COVID-19 pandemic

 The health system crisis in Ecuador during the coronavirus pandemic worsened due to a lack of investment in hospital infrastructure and a reduction in public health spending in previous years.
-In 2019, 10,000 public sector professionals were laid off, with the majority being healthcare workers, as part of austerity measures imposed by Lenin Moreno and recommended by the International Monetary Fund.
+In 2019, 10,000 public sector professionals were laid off, with the majority being healthcare workers, as part of austerity measures imposed by Moreno and recommended by the International Monetary Fund.
 The lack of adequate equipment, including the inoperability of key medical equipment, hindered the response capacity to the pandemic.
 These deficiencies in the health system left the population vulnerable, leading to a critical situation where the deceased accumulated in the streets, highlighting the magnitude of the crisis in Ecuador.

-The health system crisis in Ecuador during the coronavirus pandemic manifested in an alarming overflow.
+Ecuador's health system was extremely overtaxed during the COVID-19 pandemic.
 The province of Guayas, with Guayaquil as the most affected city, recorded 1,937 cases, representing 70% of the national total of 2,748 cases.
 The BBC reported that Guayaquil had more COVID-19 deaths than entire countries.
 Additionally, the number of deaths in the country reached 927.000.
 The health system proved insufficient to cope with the growing demand, leading to a situation where the bodies of the deceased were left in the streets due to the system's lack of response and capacity.

-At that time, in Guayaquil, videos and testimonies of corpses abandoned in the streets reflected the critical situation the city was facing.
+Video footage of corpses in Guayaquil's streets reflected the critical situation the city was facing.
 Many funeral homes ceased operations out of fear of contracting the virus, causing delays in the removal of bodies.
 It was estimated that some of these deaths were not related to the coronavirus, but due to the lack of medical analysis, the causes of death could not be confirmed.
 The scarcity of resources in low-income neighborhoods led to wakes being held at home, and many families had to wait for more than three days for the bodies to be removed.